-University tells non-students to go now as Hong Kong campus showdowns loom
+Hong Kong campus protest showdowns loom but tension eases

 China and Hong Kong both condemned an attack in London on Thursday by a “violent mob” on Hong Kong’s justice secretary, the first direct altercation between demonstrators and a government minister.

-Secretary for Justice Teresa Cheng, who was in London to promote Hong Kong as a dispute resolution and deal-making hub, was targeted by a group of protesters who shouted “murderer” and “shameful”.
+Secretary for Justice Teresa Cheng, who was in London to promote Hong Kong as a “dispute resolution and deal-making hub”, was targeted by a group of protesters who shouted “murderer” and “shameful”.

 The Hong Kong government said Cheng suffered “serious bodily harm” but gave no details.
 The Chinese Embassy in Britain said Cheng was “besieged and attacked by dozens of anti-China and pro-independence activists”.

+The British police said a woman had been taken to hospital with an injury to her arm and that they were investigating but no arrests had been made.

 The protests escalated in June over a now-scrapped extradition bill that would have allowed people to be sent to mainland China for trial.